 The court system has been criticised for being too preoccupied with procedural perfection and in doing so losing sight of its core role ion ensuring that justice is done.
 This has encouraged lawyers to make procedural and technical challenges wherever an opportunity presents itself.

 However, such challenges are not always successful as the recent decision in Jones v Chichester Harbour Conservancy and others shows.In that case a personal injury claim was brought by a young paraplegic.
 The defendant said that the claim should be struck out because the court proceedings had been served out of time.

 The court had set the limitation date in the case as 17th January 2017.
 But although the claimant’s solicitors had emailed the court proceedings to the defendant on 17th January and put them in the first class post that night, the defendant argued that the they had not agreed to service by email and that the ‘deemed’ date of service for the post was the 19th.
 The limitation date, they said, had therefore been missed and the claim should fail.

-We specialise in these cases and will assess the merits of a professional negligence case free of charge.
+We specialise in these cases and will be happy to assess the merits of your claim free of charge.
 We can obtain the solicitor’s original file of papers where this is needed to determine fault.
 And if we think the claim will succeed then we will give you details of No Win, No Fee funding.

 Call our free national helpline on 0333 888 0404 or send an email to [email protected]